azyner/radip/README.md

 sudo -H pip install --upgrade pip sudo -H pip install tensorflow scipy pandas dill numpy bokeh matplotlib sklearn imblearn pathos GPy

+Dataset:
+This needs to be downloaded.
+Either find it in http://its.acfr.usyd.edu.au/datasets/ or email the author if he hasn't uploaded it yet.
+Place the dataset into radip/data/

 Uses:
 Inference
+To perform inference, run the model loaded from a checkpoint with:

+$ ./main.py -c journal_models/RNN-FF/train/best-1529969240.38/

-To perform inference, run the model loaded from a checkpoint with -c 'directory/to/results/train/best.../' This will load the network from the checkpoint file in the specified directory.
-It will load the parameters from a pkl file, except for the parameters used for clustering.
+This will load the network from the checkpoint file in the specified directory.
+It will load the parameters from a pkl or csv file, except for the parameters used for clustering.
 This will run all of the test tracks through the model, and then cluster them again using the clustering algorithm.
 The results are then presented as a plot for each track in test data plots.
 Plots of a sequence will also be output (05m, 0m, 5m, 10m, 20m) in the sequential_test_data_plots folder